What’s the first thing you think of when someone says the word ‘multi-room’?

-A new companion app, called DTS Play-Fi Headphones app, also lets you stream audio from select DTS Play-Fi-connected products (soundbars, stereo amps and speakers) to a pair of headphones over wi-fi.
-DTS claims the wi-fi connection is better than Bluetooth headphones (which can introduce latency issues) and its AV synchronization technology means there shouldn't be any syncing issues between picture and audio when watching TV.
+A new companion app, called DTS Play-Fi Headphones, also lets you stream audio from select DTS Play-Fi-connected products (soundbars, stereo amps and speakers) to a pair of headphones over wi-fi.
+DTS claims the wi-fi connection is better than Bluetooth headphones (which can introduce latency issues) and its AV synchronisation technology means there shouldn't be any syncing issues between picture and audio when watching TV.

 To use it, you have to connect your wired headphones to your smartphone or tablet with the app on it, up to four people can be connected to one stream, and users can even listen at different volumes.
 The free app is available on iOS now, Android in July.

 DTS Play-Fi will play MP3, M4A, AAC, FLAC, WAV, and AIFF files.
 They can be streamed up to a 16bit/48kHz resolution limit without compression – anything bigger will be compressed by default.

 However, this can be changed using the service’s Critical Listening mode, which lets you stream 24bit/192kHz music across your wi-fi network.
 A word of warning though: since those files are generally pretty large (many of our hi-res music files are between 30MB and 70MB per track, compared to 3.5MB for the average MP3 file), DTS advises using a wired connection for more reliable performance.